MRtrix3/cmdline-tutorial/docs/inner_workings.rst

 might come in handy to see that the ``files.txt`` file will also be copied, when that might not have been intended.
-This trick is particularly useful when performing more advanced substitutions, as you'll see in the :ref:`examples` page.
+This trick is particularly useful when performing more advanced substitutions, as you'll see in the :ref:`advanced` page.